On the rebound

 Absalon Emerging Markets Corporate Debt Fund – opting for a more niche offering

 As noted above, Seneca IM has redeemed SIGT’s holding in the Templeton Emerging Markets Bond Fund and has made an allocation to the Absalon Emerging Markets Corporate Debt Fund instead.
 Although both provide exposure to emerging market debt, the new fund is significantly different to the one it has replaced and SIGT’s manager feels that it is a more niche offering that is a better fit with its own investment style (the Templeton fund is one of the largest in the emerging market debt space).
-By way of illustration, the new fund has a significantly higher yield to maturity of over 10% (the Templeton fund’s is 5.8%), a wider spread (958bps versus 533bps) and a shorter duration (three years versus 4.7 years).
+By way of illustration, the new fund has a significantly higher yield to maturity of over 10% (the Templeton fund’s is 5.8%), a wider spread (958 basis points = 9.58% versus 533 basis points) and a shorter duration (three years versus 4.7 years).

 The manager, Absalon Capital (absalon-capital.com), is a Danish credit manager that is part of Formuepleje A/S, the largest non-bank owned asset manager in Denmark.
-Absalon has a team of four portfolio managers who manage two dedicated credit strategies (global high yield and emerging markets corporate debt) for institutional investors with an AUM of €400m (the wider Formuepleje Group has 90 employees and has around €10bn in AUM).
+Absalon has a team of four portfolio managers who manage two dedicated credit strategies (global high yield and emerging markets corporate debt) for institutional investors with assets under management (AUM) of €400m (the wider Formuepleje Group has 90 employees and has around €10bn in AUM).
 Absalon has been running its emerging markets corporate debt strategy since 2010, but this has been available through a Luxembourg incorporated SICAV since March 2015.